xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures27.md

 The "Applications" tab in the web interfaces has been renamed to "Services".

-The ArangoDB API documentation has been moved from the "Tools" menu to the "Links" menu.
+The AvocadoDB API documentation has been moved from the "Tools" menu to the "Links" menu.
 The new documentation is based on Swagger 2.0 and opens in a separate web page.